The 10 Critical Steps to Take After a Data Security Breach

 Usually the average employees do not seem to care much if a large privacy breach affects their company, but if cyber-criminals manage to retrieve information such as their salary grid or hidden sex scandals, that could affect them and they might start caring more about their online actions.

 So, start teaching them about what can happen and mostly how they can be affected by this.
+If you don’t have the budget, there are free and comprehensive email cybersecurity courses out there.

 7. Collaborate with law enforcement agencies in your country.